Old-World Traditions, Lowcountry Style at Charleston's 10 Best Italian Restaurants

-Charleston, South Carolina is known for many things: historic buildings, Revolutionary and Civil War sites, iconic forts and monuments and, of course, its seemingly endless array of top notch eateries.
-Though unknown to many, Charleston's only sister city is the town of Spoleto in the Umbra region of Italy.
+Charleston, South Carolina is known for many things: historic buildings, Revolutionary and Civil War sites, iconic forts and monuments and, of course, its seemingly endless array of top-notch eateries.
+Unbeknownst to many, Charleston's only sister city is the town of Spoleto in the Umbra region of Italy.
 This truth may serve to explain the Holy City's adoration of Italian cuisine, and give reason to the outstanding number of high quality Italian restaurants in Charleston, a whole other continent away.

-Going out for Italian is always a solid choice when looking for a varied, diverse menu to suit the whole family.
-Charleston's Italian restaurants can be found all over the area - in downtown's historic district, across the Cooper River in Mount Pleasant, or in the heart of plantation country on James and John's Island.
+Going out for an Italian meal in Charleston is always a solid choice when looking for a varied, diverse menu to suit the whole family.
+Charleston's Italian restaurants can be found all over the area - in downtown's historic district, across the Ashley River in Avondale, or in the heart of plantation country on James and John's Island.
 Venture out to Wild Olive or Fulton Five for a romantic Italian date night, or stroll over to quiet Warren Street for a meal in Pan e Vino's softly lit outdoor garden patio and bar.
-For a more casual family meal, head to Bocci's - its convenient Market area location make Bocci's ideal for groups strolling the Historic City Market or returning from a carriage tour.
-Find yourself in lively conversation with friends and a glass of Italian Pino Noir in a quaint historic house setting at Muse on Society Street.
+For a more casual mealtime gathering, feast family-style on pizza and pasta at The Obstinate Daughter on Sullivan's Island, or amongst the lively buzz of the community table at King Street's Indaco.
+Find yourself in lively conversation with friends and a glass of Italian Pino Noir in the quaint historic home of Muse on Society Street.
 Wherever your reservation, you'll find more Italian charm than you'd ever guessed to encounter on South Carolina's Atlantic coast.

-Executive chef Howard LaFour may hail from Singapore, but he is no stranger to authentic Italian cuisine.
-And it shows in the carefully planned menu, atmosphere, and decor of Muse Restaurant & Wine Bar.
-It was from the ancient Villa of Mysteries in Pomeii, Italy, that the idea of Muse Restaurant was originally inspired.
-Be sure to make reservations at Muse in advance - this historic home turned restaurant on Society Street is a popular local's place for eating, drinking fine wines, and lingering over intimate conversation.
-For starters, try the Prince Edward Island Mussels, Grilled Calamari, or Tuna Crudo, or one of Muse's creative artisan salads, like the Seared Manchego Cheese & Baby Arugula, dressed in a Blood Orange Vinaigrette.
-If you still have room for a main course, sample the Basil Gnudi tossed with pea tendrils in a summer squash sauce, or the Veal Scaloppini in a garlic white wine sauce over polenta.
-Whatever you elect, the dish will arrive elegantly presented and full of robust flavors.
+Muse truly shows its dedication to authentic Italian cuisine in the carefully planned menu, atmosphere, and decor of this reliable locals' favorite.
+It was from the ancient Villa of Mysteries in Pomeii, Italy, that the idea of Muse Restaurant was said to have been originally inspired.
+Be sure to make reservations in advance - this historic home turned Society Street restaurant is a popular place for eating, drinking fine wines and lingering over intimate conversation.
+For starters, try the Clams Fettunta, Grilled Calamari, or one of Muse's creative artisan salads, like the Seared Manchego Cheese & Baby Arugula, dressed in a Blood Orange Vinaigrette.
+For a light but plentiful main course, sample the Gnudi with green pea puree and cauliflower, or the Fennel Dusted Scallops with lima bean and tomato ragu.
+Whatever you elect to order at Muse, your dish will arrive elegantly presented and full of robust local flavors.
 (843-577-1102)

-Located just a few minutes drive outside of Charleston's downtown peninsula, Al Di La gives reason to venture across the Ashley, with its focus on the simple goodness that lies in the details.
-Handmade pasta and fresh, local ingredients are notable in the full flavors of each dish at this authentic northern Italian trattoria.
-The jazzy interior and patio seating make Al Di La a casual, easy going spot to grab a quick lunch al fresco, or enjoy a relaxed dinner with friends.
-Antipasti options include Mixed Olives, Beef Carpaccio, and Steamed Mussels with White Wine and Tarragon.
-Advance to the 1st course with a Creamy Tomato Basil Soup, or the Ricotta and Mascarpone Gnocchi with Shrimp, tomatoes, and basil.
-Secondi course items like Veal Pancetta in a pan gravy sauce and Hunter-style Chicken braised in white wine with polenta and butter beans are sure to round out a filling meal.
+Located just a quick drive from downtown Charleston, Al Di La gives reason to venture across the Ashley River, with its focus on the simple goodness of authentic Northern Italian dishes.
+Handmade, hand-rolled pasta and fresh, local ingredients are notable in the full flavors of each dish at this West Ashley Italian trattoria.
+The jazzy interior and patio seating make Al Di La a casual, easy going spot to grab a quick lunch al fresco or enjoy a relaxed dinner with friends and family.
+Antipasti options include a Seafood Gazpacho, Prosciutto-Wrapped Figs, and a fresh Caprese Salad.
+Advance to the 1st course with a Pappardelle with Lamb Ragu or Fettuccine Bolognese.
+Secondi course items like Asparagus Risotto with Seared Sea Scallops or the Pesce del Giorno are sure to round out a filling meal.
 Save room for a dolci dessert of Tiramisu, Ricotta Cheesecake, or gelato.
 (843-571-2321)

 3 Pane e Vino